Now Available for Public Review

 D. Study of Focus Areas (2014 through May 2015)

 Staff utilized information from the Existing Conditions Report and public input, and Council direction from focus area studies, white papers, and evaluation of the 1996 General Plan policies and programs to draft the General Plan 2035.
-The draft was released in August 2016.
+The initial draft was released in August 2016.
+The draft has been updated as of February 2020.

 F. Public Workshops to Gather Feedback (August through October 2016)

-The City will hold workshops, open houses, and neighborhood meetings in order to get feedback on the Draft General Plan:
+The City held workshops, open houses, and neighborhood meetings in order to get feedback on the draft General Plan.
+Comments from this process have resulted in an updated draft General Plan (Feb 2020).

-G. Preparation of the Environmental Impact Report (July 2016 through January 2017)
+G. Preparation of the Environmental Impact Report (February 2020)

-The City's consultant, Rincon Consultants, is preparing an Environmental Impact Report (EIR) to analyze the environmental impacts of the policies and programs contained in the Draft General Plan 2035.
+The City's consultant, Rincon Consultants, prepared a draft Environmental Impact Report (DEIR) to analyze the environmental impacts of the policies and programs contained in the Draft General Plan 2035.
+The DEIR is available for comment beginning February 28, 2020 and ending April 13, 2020.